henrybarreto/walkietalkie/README.md

 It can be util when you have many devices and just want to execute a few command to each one, instead of open a SSH connection, execute a and exit.

+### Soldier
+Soldier is the walkietalkie's server, so it needs to be installed in the device what will execute the commands.

+### Commander
+Commander is the wakietalkie's client, therefore it sends the commands to be executed in the Soldier (Server) side and deal with output.

 ## How it works?

 ### The Commander: